 If you have been drumming for a long time, you understand Yamaha does not joke when it comes to quality.
-The DTX920K is its flagship e-drum kit that features a powerful DTX900M brain.
+Besides its great drum pad, Yamaha DD75, The DTX920K is also its flagship e-drum kit that features a powerful DTX900M brain.

 You also get four triple-zone drums, three-triple zone cymbals, a dual-zone hat, and an excellent kick.
 The module bears Yamaha’s XA system that delivers natural feedback from the drums.

 With so much capability, this kit is ideal for modern drummers of all kinds.